David Cronenberg: Unrealized projects

 In the mid-1990s, he was attached to direct a version of American Psycho, with a screenplay adaptation by the author himself Bret Easton Ellis and with Brad Pitt starring in the role of Patrick Bateman.
 Cronenberg's vision of the film would have concluded with a musical number involving Barry Manilow's "Daybreak" and Bateman on the World Trade Center.

 In 1998, author Patricia Anthony stated that Cronenberg would direct the adaptation of her novel Brother Termite written by John Sayles, and to be executive produced by James Cameron.
 The premise follows an alien race that co-exists with man on Earth, influencing human society.

 In 1999, Cronenberg was reportedly interested in taking the helm of Charlie Kaufman's adaptation of Confessions of Dangerous Mind, with Sean Penn at that time circling to star.
 The following year, he was circling to direct Basic Instinct 2 for which he had a "good script" and Rupert Everett in the lead, but MGM said no because the actor is gay.
 At one stage, Cronenberg was going to make The Singing Detective as a horror film, with Al Pacino starring.
 In 2004, Cronenberg was attached to direct London Fields, based on Martin Amis' 1991 novel of the same name.

 In the mid-2000s, Cronenberg had adapted and was planning to direct an adaptation of The White Hotel by D. M. Thomas.

 For a time it appeared that, as Eastern Promises producer Paul Webster told Screen International, a sequel was in the works that would reunite the key team of Cronenberg, Steven Knight, and Viggo Mortensen.
 It was slated for production by Webster's new company Shoebox Films in collaboration with Focus Features, and shot in early 2013.
 In 2012, Cronenberg said the Eastern Promises sequel had fallen through due to budget disagreement with Focus Features.

-In 2010, it was announced that Cronenberg would be directing an adaption of As She Climbed Across the Table by Jonathan Lethem.
+In 2010, it was announced that Cronenberg would be directing an adaptation of As She Climbed Across the Table by Jonathan Lethem.
 The following year, Media Rights Capital picked up the project, with Bruce Wagner set to write the script.

 In the October 2011 edition of Rue Morgue, Cronenberg stated that he has written a companion piece to his 1986 remake of The Fly, which he would like to direct if given the chance.
 He has stated that it is not a traditional sequel, but rather a "parallel story".

 In March 2012, Media Rights Capital announced that Cronenberg would be directing and executive producing the television pilot Knifeman, adapted by Rolin Jones and Ron Fitzgerald from Wendy Moore's 2005 novel about a radical surgeon who goes to extraordinary lengths to uncover secrets of the human body.

 As of 2022, Cronenberg was working to turn his novel Consumed into his next film.